kennethd/coursera-getdata-009-project/README.md

 ### Other Functions

-In addition to the above, there are a couple of helper functions which are helpful for development:
+In addition to the above, there are a couple of functions which are helpful for development: